Skip to content

 If the node was interrupted unexpectedly, .lock files may remain in the data directory and prevent startup.

-If you find any such file, read the Node Recovery guide.
+If you find any such file, read the Node Recovery section.

 Updating Node Software⚓︎